prodo-dev/prodo/docs/content/02_basics/babel-plugin.md

 order: 7
 ---

-Prodo's babel plugin is used to create components and actions using a more concise syntax.
+Prodo's Babel plugin is used to create components and actions using a more concise syntax.
+You can find out more about Babel from [the official Babel docs](https://babeljs.io/docs/en/).

 # Installation